 Secondly, the right environment is very important for player development, read more info at the local news.
 This applies to the physical infrastructure, tools, training structures, scheduling, and the actual delivery of the curriculum by the properly licensed coaches.
 In order to reach the level required to meet the international requirements, this is an area of focus for Bermuda and the ABC Football Foundation.
 A lot more needs to be done in this area, not just investments in infrastructure, but probably more important, to create full time paid professions around coaching, administration and support who have the time and understanding what it takes.
 Think of teachers in our schools and what they have to master today to teach our children the modern curriculum with all the information and tools available.

 The third element of proper player development is the competitive aspect and exposure.
 No team sport can be fully taught or developed unless the pressure and all aspects of the competitive challenge as a team is introduced.
 However, it is important that the format of the competitive element is introduced at the right time, in the right format, the expectations are correct, and that the community respect that it takes until a player is at least 20 to 23 years old before they are fully developed players.
-In a small island nation like Bermuda, this task takes on so many more dimensions compared to a large society, dimensions that create significant barriers for the sports and its players.
-ABC Football Foundation is now putting a lot of effort and resources into addressing this issue and finding solutions that will benefit all footballers in Bermuda.
+In a small island nation like Bermuda, this task takes on so many more dimensions compared to a large society, dimensions that create significant barriers for the sports and its players, and there are also great options if you’re into sports, and gambling like Tracyandmatt which is a great for gamble and slot games.